JackWReid/jackreid.xyz/content/note/2020-04-07-murakami-women-interview.md

 >
 > HM: She takes you by the hand and leads you off somewhere.

-- [A Feminist Critique of Murakami Novels, With Murakami Himself](https://lithub.com/a-feminist-critique-of-murakami-novels-with-murakami-himself/), Mieko Kawakami in _LitHub_
+&mdash; [A Feminist Critique of Murakami Novels, With Murakami Himself](https://lithub.com/a-feminist-critique-of-murakami-novels-with-murakami-himself/), Mieko Kawakami in _LitHub_